cristivlas/shmy/README.md

-# My First Rust Project
+# My First Rust Project: A Command Line Interpreter

 This is a simple, lightweight command line interpreter with Unix-like built-in commands, created for familiarizing myself with Rust.